sandovabarbora/similarity-search/docs/api.md

 uvicorn main:app --host 0.0.0.0 --port 8000 --reload
 ```

-Make sure all dependencies are installed from the requirements file and HDF5 file is present.
+Make sure all dependencies are installed from the requirements file and HDF5 file is existent.